waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Database Directory is where we initial the overpass database.
 DB_DIR=$OP_DIR/database

-Getdiff Work Directory where getdiff files are kept and "diff" directory is created under which differ files are downloaded to.
+Getdiff Work Directory where getdiff files are kept and "diff" directory is created where differ files are downloaded to.
 GETDIFF_WD=$OP_DIR/getdiff

 LOG_DIR=$OP_DIR/logs